Package insert / prescribing information

 Heart Failure and Edema

-Advise patients to stop FENOPROFEN CALCIUM immediately if they develop any type of rash and to contact their healthcare provider as soon as possible [ see Warnings and Precautions (5.9) ].
+Advise patients to stop taking fenoprofen calcium immediately if they develop any type of rash or fever and to contact their healthcare provider as soon as possible [see Warnings and Precautions (5.9, 5.10)].

-Inform pregnant women to avoid use of FENOPROFEN CALCIUM and other NSAIDs starting at 30 weeks gestation because of the risk of the premature closing of the fetal ductus arteriosus [ see Warnings and Precautions (5.10) and Use in Specific Populations (8.1) ].
+Inform pregnant women to avoid use of fenoprofen calcium and other NSAIDs starting at 30 weeks gestation because of the risk of the premature closing of the fetal ductus arteriosus.
+If treatment with fenoprofen calcium is needed for a pregnant woman between about 20 to 30 weeks gestation, advise her that she may need to be monitored for oligohydramnios, if treatment continues for longer than 48 hours [see Warnings and Precautions (5.11) and Use in Specific Populations (8.1)].

 Avoid Concomitant Use of NSAIDs